iBuildFences/bitwm/README.md

 # bitwm
-A dynamic, manually tiled, binary tree based X window manager.
+An X window manager based on binary space partitioning and dynamic tagging.
-Based on a binary space partitioning concept similar to that of bspwm, and tagging of awesome wm.
+Bitwm is very incomplete, and should not be used for anything ever.
+It is not icccm compliant, can't shift windows offscreen, is not at all configurable, and doesn't come with build instructions or a dependancy list.
-It is currently very experimental, and is missing some slightly important things (like icccm compliance, or any ability to shift windows off screen).
+But it does tile windows.